mfaani/mfaani/content/posts/devtools/Optimizing App Size/Build Pipeline/index.md

     Text: Suggest Changes
     appendFilePath: true
 ---

+This the first post of a series I'm doing on how to optimize your app's binaries.
+The post is more of a high level intro.

 Depending on the action (build, run, test, profile, analyze, archive) of your scheme, the  process will have all or some of the following steps:
 1. Dependency analyzing